chaoskagami/corbenik/README.md

  * Check if a recently enabled patch is the cause of the issue.
 If so, you should include this in the report.
  * Enable `Logging` and `Verbose` in `Options` then `Save Configuration` and retrieve the files `/corbenik/var/log/boot.log` and `/corbenik/var/log/loader.log` if they exist.
 I will want them.
 Do not report bugs without them, unless they are not created with the above enabled.
  * Please at least try to reproduce the bug from a clean installation.
- * Try to reproduce the problem from another CFW like luma or cakes, optionally.
+ * Try to reproduce the problem from another CFW like luma or cakes, to determine if the cause is truly corbenik.

 Contributions
 -------------------------